micnncim/kubectl-reap/README.md

   # Delete ConfigMaps not mounted on any Pods and in the current namespace and context
   $ kubectl prune configmaps

-  # Delete Secrets not mounted on any Pods and in the namespace/my-namespace and context/my-context
+  # Delete unused ConfigMaps and Secrets in the namespace/my-namespace and context/my-context
-  $ kubectl prune secret -n my-namespace --context my-context
+  $ kubectl prune cm,secret -n my-namespace --context my-context

   # Delete ConfigMaps not mounted on any Pods and across all namespace
   $ kubectl prune cm --all-namespaces